-Dual nationality is illegal in many densely populated countries.
+Dual nationality is forbidden in many densely populated countries particularly in Asia.
 This means legally a significant number of world’s population cannot legally hold a foreign nationality simultaneously.
-The World population has reached 7.6 billion people as of 2020.
+The World population has reached 7.6 billion people as of 2023.
+Up until the late 19th century, nations often decided whom they claimed as their citizens or subjects and did not recognize any other nationalities they held.

 Dual nationality has become an important status in the 21st century.
 Although it has many perks and benefits, there are consequences such as automatic loss of citizenship.
-Dual citizenship must be accepted by host and receiving nation to avoid issues.
+Dual citizenship must be accepted by host and receiving nation to avoid conflicts.
+National laws often conflict with each other, thus allowing for dual citizenship situations to arise.

 According to UNECE, increased globalization has led to increased international migration